-When it comes to criminal cases, more than 90 percent of criminal convictions are reached as part of a plea agreement.
-Only about 10 percent of criminal cases ever make it to court.
+Despite what people may believe, only about 10 percent of criminal cases ever make it to trial.
+More than 90 percent of criminal convictions are reached as part of a plea agreement.
 Plea bargains or deals involve pleading guilty or no contest to criminal charges and are often used to avoid lengthy and expensive trials.

 When your freedom is on the line, allow the team at Berry Law to advise you of your options.
-Omaha’s premier criminal defense lawyers have successfully tried and won many trials over the course of the firm’s history.
+Our Omaha criminal defense lawyers have successfully tried and won many trials over the course of the firm’s history.

 How Is a Plea Agreement Reached?

 Plea bargains require the prosecution and the defense attorneys to work together to reach a compromise that feels fair to both parties.
-Once the terms of the plea agreement are negotiated, it’s presented to the defendant as an alternative to going to trial.
-The defendant can either accept or reject the plea deal offered.
+The prosecution and defense’s legal counsel negotiate the terms of a plea agreement, and the defendant may accept or reject the plea deal offered.

-Because trials are both expensive and time consuming, plea bargaining saves the criminal justice system money and resources.
+Because trials are both expensive and time-consuming, plea bargaining saves the criminal justice system money and resources.
 It can help to manage large caseloads in federal courts by reducing the number of cases requiring a full trial.
-Agreeing to a plea deal may earn a defendant favor with overburdened judges and prosecutors because they are able to quickly and efficiently resolve the case, whereas a trial could take days, weeks, or months to reach a conclusion.
+Agreeing to a plea deal may earn a defendant favor with overburdened judges and prosecutors because they are able to resolve the case quickly and efficiently, whereas a trial could take days, weeks, or months to reach a conclusion.

 When more than one individual is involved in a criminal investigation, a prosecutor may offer a plea deal to one defendant to strengthen their case against a co-defendant.
-Part of a plea bargain in these cases might include an agreement by the defendant to testify in court against his or her co-defendant.
+Part of a plea bargain in these cases might include an agreement by the defendant to testify in court against their co-defendant.

 What Are the Advantages of Taking a Plea Bargain?